Multi-District School Choice: Playing on Several Fields: Constraint Types

 As it turns out, two types of constructions suffice to cover all of the various combinations of constraint types, sophistication types, districts of residence, and mechanisms in \mbox{\cref{constraint}}.
 Let $i_1$ and $i_2$ be two students, where $i_1$ is the student who prefers for $i_2$ to change her constraint type.
 Both constructions involve $i_2$ vacating her seat at a school $s$---either because she becomes constrained and $s$ is not in her district of residence, or because she becomes unconstrained and would rather enroll in another district.

 The simpler of the two constructions has $i_1$ filling the vacancy left by $i_2$ at $s$.
 This construction can be used in cases where $i_1$ is unconstrained, as well as in cases where $i_1$ is constrained and the school $s$ is in $i_1$'s district of residence.
-The second, slightly more elaborate construction covers the remaining cases, in which $i_1$ is constrained and the school $s$ is outside $i_1$'s district of residency.
+The second, slightly more elaborate construction covers the remaining cases, in which $i_1$ is constrained and the school~$s$ is outside $i_1$'s district of residence.
 These cases, in which our results are arguably more surprising at first glance, include situations where $i_2$ resides in the same district as (the constrained) $i_1$ and vacates a spot in another district when $i_2$ becomes constrained, as well as situations where $i_2$ resides in a different district than $i_1$ and vacates a spot in that district when $i_2$ becomes unconstrained.
-In such cases, we introduce a third, unconstrained student, $i_3$, who takes the seat vacated by $i_2$ and therefore vacates a seat in the district of $i_1$, which $i_1$ in turn gets to fill.
+In such cases, we introduce a third, unconstrained student, $i_3$, who takes the seat vacated by $i_2$ and therefore vacates a seat in the district of $i_1$, which~$i_1$ in turn gets to fill.

-We now prove two cases of \cref{constraint}---one using each of the two constructions.
-The proof of each of the other cases of \cref{constraint} is completely analogous to the proof of one of these two cases, as sketched above.
-We start by demonstrating the first, simpler construction.
+In \cref{app:constraint}, we prove two cases of \cref{constraint}---one using each of the two constructions.
+The proof of each of the other cases of \cref{constraint} is completely analogous to the proof of one of these two cases.